Tsunamins/a-cats-dream/README.md

 Move the cat around into the floating "fireflies" to collect them

-The game will end and return to the Title Scene once 10 enemies are gone and 10 fireflies are collected.
+For code review, the game is currently set up to end once 10 fireflies are caught and 10 enemies are gone and return to the title screen, the original settings puts more enemies and fireflies on the map.
-(These are the game settings for the project review so that it won't be too tedious)

-Currently to start a new game, have to click on "Logout or Start New Game" Will probably modify that in the future.
+Currently, to start a new game, click the button logout or start new game, plan to modify this in this future with a GameOver scene or see what else

-Credits or Acknowledgements:
+## Credits or Acknowledgements:
 The actual game portion of this program was made with the Phaser3 Game engine.
 Thanks to it's existence, and a very simple intro tutorial and examples page, I could create a game without losing my mind, or doing something very mundane to mock a user interface for a game for a project. https://phaser.io/phaser3

 I decided I wanted to make my own game art and found the use of PixilArt and Krita helpful in making images and spritesheets. https://www.pixilart.com/draw# https://krita.org/en/